 Where the drop in hours is going to be more than 4 weeks then WTC will end after that 4 week period - due to the 4 week run-on.

-HMRC has announced that people temporarily working reduced (or no) hours due to Coronavirus, or who are being furloughed, will not see a change in their Tax Credit payments - so long as they are still employed or self-employed - as they will be treated as working their normal hours until the Job Retention Scheme and Self-Employment Income Support Scheme close, even if they are not using either scheme.
+HMRC has announced that people temporarily working reduced (or no) hours due to Coronavirus, or who are being furloughed, will not see a change in their Tax Credit payments - so long as they are still employed or self-employed.
+This is because they will be treated as working their normal hours until the Job Retention Scheme and Self-Employment Income Support Scheme end, even if they are not using either scheme.
 They do not need to contact HMRC about this change.

 This is a temporary measure to ease the pressure on the number of new UC claims and to make things easier for everybody.